1998 Winter Olympics: Sport sites

 Hakuba village is situated 50 kilometers west of the city of Nagano.
-Hakuba hosted three Olympics sites.
-Alpine skiing's Downhill, Super G and Combined were situated at Happo'one Resort.
-Three courses between altitudes of 840 meters and 1,765 meters were used, one for the men's, women's and Combined for both men's and women's.
-The site has a capacity of 20,000 spectators.
+Hakuba hosted three Olympics venues Alpine skiing's downhill, super-G and combined were situated at Happo'one Resort.
+Three courses between altitudes of 840 meters and 1,765 meters were used, one for the men's, women's and combined for both men's and women's.
+The site had a capacity of 20,000 spectators.
 Hakuba Ski Jumping Stadium was the first ski jump built in Japan with parallel 90 and 120 K-point hills.
-The ski jumping stadium can accommodate 45,000 spectators.
+The ski jumping stadium could accommodate 45,000 spectators.
 Snow Harp Kamishiro was built for cross country skiing and Nordic combined.
-It includes three tracks of 4.8, 4.8, and 7.8 kilometers, 6 meters wide.
-The stadium is another 1.2 kilometers.
+It includes three tracks of 4.8, 4.8, and 7.8 kilometers.The stadium area is near 1.2 km2.
 In total, Snow Harp has 19 kilometers of tracks.
-Up to 20,000 spectators can be accommodated.
+Up to 20,000 spectators could be accommodated.

 Nozawa Onsen Ski Resort, in the town of Nozawaonsen, was site of biathlon.
 Nozawa is approximately 50 kilometers north of Nagano.
 At Nozawa Onsen, the stadium was built around six existing tracks.
 Two tracks, of 4 kilometers and 7 kilometers, were used for the Games.
-The stadium can accommodate 20,000 spectators.
+The stadium could accommodate 20,000 spectators.